 Landlord Responsibilities for Kitchen Appliances in Massachusetts

 Massachusetts landlords have a number of responsibilities regarding kitchen appliances.
-There’s no requirement for a dishwasher or microwave, but properties must have a kitchen sink and a space for a refrigerator.
-The landlord also has to provide a stove and oven, or connections for renters to install their own.
+There’s no requirement for a dishwasher or microwave, but properties must have a kitchen sink.
+The landlord also has to provide a stove, oven, and refrigerator, or connections for renters to install their own (if they explicitly agree to do so under the terms of a written lease).

 Landlord Responsibilities for Electrical Issues in Massachusetts